ubiquity/xp.ubq.fi/docs/product-context.md

 - **Easy to extend** or customize for specific needs.

 ## Out of Scope
-- No complex UI frameworks or backend logic.
+- No complex UI frameworks.
+- No heavy backend processing (limited by Deno Deploy's 50ms compute window).